flare-foundation/docs/docs/user/personal-delegation-account.md

 ![PDA Enabled](pda-enabled.png){ loading=lazy .allow-zoom }
 <figcaption>The PDA address is enabled.</figcaption>
 </figure>

-If you have an [executor](../tech/automatic-claiming.md) enabled, the executor automatically claims rewards to the PDA.
+If a PDA is enabled and you configured an [executor](../tech/automatic-claiming.md), it automatically claims rewards for the main account and the PDA, and sends them to the PDA.

 ## Operations available in a PDA